buendiadas/solidity-cron/README.md

 ## About

 The repo provides tools enabing to divide time in epochs on Ethereum Smart Contracts, through onchain "clocks".
-Every clock is a contract and all of them follow the same interface.
-Clocks are generated via a Crontab syntax, creating a new contract for each Crontab pattern.
+Clocks are single contracts following a common interface.
+They can be generated via a Crontab syntax, creating a new contract for each Crontab pattern.

 ## Motivation